Max Samuels '15

 The CCESP team — comprised of Dartmouth undergraduates, medical students from the Geisel School of Medicine, faculty and professionals — travel to the Siuna area in Nicaragua.
 CCESP fields two teams: the Clinical Health team that focuses on medical services, and then Community Development Team that focuses on infrastructure development and agricultural work.
 The team provides service in these areas by focusing resources on concerns determined by members in the host community.
 The trip is coordinated by students in partnership with Bridges to Community, a non-profit organization with a long history of service work in Nicaragua.
 Students benefit educationally from working with Dartmouth professionals and Nicaraguan community members toward a common goal.

-ASB Service Trips are student-led and place teams of students in international and domestic U.S. communities to engage in community service for 10 days.
+ASB Service Trips are student-led and place teams of students in international and domestic U.S. communities to engage in community service for during the spring break interim.
 Students perform short-term projects for community agencies and learn about issues such as literacy, poverty, racism, hunger, homelessness and the environment.

 Email the Alternative Spring Break Program with questions.

 Short term service trip (two days, one overnight) to Boston during the winter interim, specifically for international Dartmouth undergraduates.
 Help out at homeless shelter, cook a meal for a hungry family, make a difference and get to see Boston!